andrey-zherikov/argparse/README.md

 This UDA has some customization for displaying text:

-- `Description`—provides brief description of the group.
+- `Description` – provides brief description of the group.
 This text is printed right after group name.
-  It takes either `string` or `string delegate()` value—the latter can be used to return a value that is not known at compile time.
+  It takes either `string` or `string delegate()` value – the latter can be used to return a value that is not known at compile time.

 Example: